Authorized Capital for a Private Limited Company

 A few advantages are briefly discussed below.

-Capital companies can raise money anytime they need to with the use of shares without worrying about interest or additional costs.
-However, they must make installment payments for loans.
+- No burden of monthly payments – Capital companies can raise money anytime they need to with the use of shares without worrying about interest or additional costs.
+However, they must make instalment payments for loans.
 The extra earnings can then be paid out as dividends to shareholders if that is what they choose to do.

-Companies that raise capital through stock have complete discretion over how to use the money.
+- They get more freedom to use their capital – Companies that raise capital through stock have complete discretion over how to use the money.
 Even promoters can occasionally leave the company by raising shares.
-Nonetheless, the majority of businesses use these funds for expansion and future endeavors.
+Nonetheless, the majority of businesses use these funds for expansion and future endeavours.

 Disadvantages